Performance considerations#

 nnx.update((model, optimizer, metrics), state)

-Notice that we only do this for jit
+Notice that we only need to do this for jit

-, you can still use other transforms like nnx.value_and_grad
+, the use of other Flax transforms like nnx.value_and_grad